For press enquiries only please contact: firstname.lastname@example.org

 Freesat, the subscription-free satellite TV service, has today announced the launch of its new Freesat HD with Freetime box, further bolstering the products available with Freetime built in.
 The Freetime box is manufactured by Humax and will be available to buy from the 12th September from retailers including John Lewis, Currys PC World and a range of independents.
 The shelf price will be in the region of £99*.

-Two new channels have been added to Freesat on Tuesday 27 August.
+LBC has been added to Freesat on Tuesday 27 August.

 LBC - channel 734